AstaJoks/we-love-dogs-PP4/README.md

-# We Love Dogs
+# **We Love Dogs - Project Portfolio 4**

+WeLoveDogs is a blog website aimed at a community of dog lovers that would like to get regular tips and tricks about dogs care and share their dog’s delightful moments.

 ![Responsive Mockup](https://res.cloudinary.com/dcydt01ed/image/upload/v1693179690/mock_up2_espnb1.png)

-[WeLoveDogs - Live Webpage](https://we-love-dogs-pp4-3e532b8b5551.herokuapp.com/) (Right-click to open in a new tab)
+You can view the live site here: [WeLoveDogs](https://we-love-dogs-pp4-3e532b8b5551.herokuapp.com/) (Right-click to open in a new tab)

 ## Table of Contents
 - [We Love Dogs](#we-love-dogs)